foxminchan/BookWormOnDapr/README.md

 ⭐ This pet project is dedicated to streamlining microservices development using Aspire, Dapr, and the Radius Platform.
 Its primary objective is to provide a cutting-edge application development experience that prioritizes developer productivity, scalability, and reliability.

-💡 The focus of this project is not on business logic but on the architecture, design, and development of a modern microservices application.
+💡 The focus of this project is not only on business logic but also on the architecture, design, and development of a modern microservices application.
 It incorporates various design patterns, principles and concepts commonly used in microservices, including Domain-Driven Design (DDD), pub/sub, Sidecar Pattern, Event Sourcing, and CQRS.

 <div>
   <a href="https://codespaces.new/foxminchan/BookWormOnDapr?quickstart=1">